DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

         $("#{widgetName}Container").dx{WidgetName}({
             columns: [{
                 dataField: "Position", // provides values for the column
-                calculateSortValue: "isOnVacation" // provides values to be used in sorting }]
+                calculateSortValue: "isOnVacation" // provides values for sorting of the `Position` column }]
         });
     });